nichogx/DiscordRoleSync/CONTRIBUTING.md

 Please follow semantic versioning: https://semver.org/

 TL;DR: Increment major if it breaks backwards compatibility, minor if adding new features, patch if small refactors and fixes.

+Please add `-SNAPSHOT` to the version during development.
+I'll remove it when publishing to Spigot.